 Starting a TTR Flexi Pension can help you create a retirement strategy that suits you.
 There are three different ways you can use a TTR Flexi Pension.
-We recommend you speak to an adviser about whether these strategies are right for you.
+We recommend you speak to an adviser about whether these transition-to-retirement strategies are right for you.

 Keep working and boost your super

 Salary sacrifice some of your income to help boost your super balance, and replace what you’ve sacrificed with income from your TTR pension.

 You can have the same take-home pay, but you'll be putting more money into super for your retirement.

 Reduce your working hours, but keep the same income

 Ease into retirement by reducing your work hours.
 You can supplement your reduced income with your TTR pension.